It’s pretty easy to find foods in Costa Rica that kids will eat, and not just he desserts, though there are plenty of those.

 Farm To Table Eating

-If you drive into the hills north of San Jose to visit the strawberry farms, coffee plantations, or the town of Sarchi, make a detour to Corso Dairy Farm, where a Corsican family has been raising Jersey cows for a few generations.
-The cows produce milk that is very high in fat, perfect for making ice cream.
+If you drive into the hills north of San Jose to visit the strawberry farms, coffee plantations, or the town of Sarchi, make a detour to Corso Dairy Farm, where a Corsican family has been raising herds of those Jersey cows for a few generations.

-Or you can just stop for lunch and to let your kids romp in the 2 playgrounds outside the restaurant, next to a field of grazing cows.
+Or you can just stop for lunch and to let your kids romp in the two playgrounds outside the restaurant, next to a field of grazing cows.

 Don’t leave (or even drive by) without buying everyone in your family a scoop of ice cream made from the farm’s own cream and eggs.
-This is full-fat, full-flavor ice cream.
+This is full-fat ice cream but you’re on vacation so go for it.

 The strawberry is made with Corso fruit, the blackberry and seasonal blueberry with fruit grown nearby.
 The vanilla and coffee are both quite rich.
 They offer samples and I tried enough of them to assure you there isn’t a bad flavor in the bunch.